Where Have All the People Gone?: Production

 The film was made for NBC and directed by John Llewellyn Moxey, and was filmed in the Sierra Nevada foothills, Malibu, California, and Agoura, California.
 The teleplay was written by Lewis John Carlino and Sandor Stern, from a story by Carlino.
 Starlog cited the movie as an intended TV pilot that was not picked up that was "better than many shows that ended up being made".

 Reception

-The website Moria found that while the movie was open-ended it found the movie's avoidance of the usual post-apocalyptic clichés to be a real plus.
+The website Moria found that, while the movie was open-ended, it managed to avoid the usual post-apocalyptic clichés.
 It also liked the mystery the movie presented and enjoyed the resolution, although its scientific validity was questionable.
 It noted the movie could have served as a pilot for an on-going TV series.
 The Encyclopedia of Science Fiction found the movie to be routine, with competent direction, and a few interesting twists.
 Apocalypse Movies liked it, calling it a rare TV movie to address post-apocalypse issues.

+Other Countries

+When the film was dubbed into the Spanish language, it was re-titled as "Supervivientes" (Survivors).